|

 hydrologists, geologists, engineers, chemists,

-environmental scientists, state/federal
+environmental scientists, state/federal regulators,

-regulators, project managers,
+project managers, compliance/regulatory program

-compliance/regulatory program managers for
+managers for industry.

 The emphasis is on acquiring an extensive working